- Trade stocks for $0 and no annual fee

 Here’s how to get rolling:

 There are plenty of car stocks that trade on US exchanges, both from companies headquartered in the US, like Ford, and from international companies, like Ferrari.
-Select a company to learn more about what they do and how their stock performs, including market capitalization, the price-to-earnings (P/E) ratio, price/earnings-to-growth (PEG) ratio and dividend yield.
-While this list includes a selection of the most well-known and popular stocks, it doesn't include every stock available.
+See how the following stocks are performing, and view details like market capitalization, the price-to-earnings (P/E) ratio, price/earnings-to-growth (PEG) ratio and dividend yield.

 These three major automotive ETFs offer different levels of exposure to domestic and international stocks, as well as traditional, hybrid and electric automakers.